googlefonts/fontra-docs/_reference/font-overview/panels/navigation.md

 ##### Location

 Dropdown
-: switch between the specified **font sources**.
+: switch between the specified **font sources**

 Slider(s)
-: use the slider to navigate continuously through the location.
+: use the slider to navigate continuously through the location

 - - -